randef1ned/labyrinth/README.md

 We recommended these dependencies to be installed:

-- **R (≥ 4.3.0)**: We developed this R package using R version 4.3.3.
+- **R (≥ 4.3.0)**: We developed this R package using R version 4.3.x.
 - **Python**: Python is required for drawing plots in demos.
 It is recommended to have Python and `seaborn` installed, as the `reticulate` package will use the system's Python installation.
 - **OpenMP**: This package uses OpenMP for parallelization and multithreading if OpenMP exists.
 Having OpenMP installed can significantly improve performance.
 - **Intel oneAPI Math Kernel Library (oneMKL)**: This library can further enhance mathematical performance, especially on Intel processors. oneMKL is not required but highly recommended.

 It would takes less than ten minutes to install this package.
-If you encounter any issues while running this package on other operating system, please open an [issue](https://github.com/randef1ned/labyrinth/issues).
+If you encounter any issues while running this package on other operating system, please open an issue.

 ## Before installation